When you buy something through one of the links on our site, we may earn an affiliate commission.

 Y&Y’s third offering is just as solid as their first two; it just didn’t separate itself enough to take home a superlative.

-The plastic construction is shared with the Y&Y Plasfun Basic.
+The plastic construction is shared with the Y&Y Plasfun First.
 The plastic frame is exactly the same weight as the stainless steel, and visibility remains excellent.

-Unlike the Basic, the regular Plasfun comes in a range of colors, and we enjoyed our snazzy light-blue version.
+Unlike the First, the Plasfun Evo comes in a few different colors, and we enjoyed our snazzy light-blue version.

 Included in the package is a small sleeve with a microfiber cloth, replacement hinge screws, a neck retainer, and a small screwdriver.
 They’re all standard additions and nice to have around.

-Retailing at $20 cheaper than the Classics, the Plasfuns are a good value.
+Cheaper than the Classics, the Plasfun Evos are a good value.
 Assuming they fit well, they’re an excellent product with our favorite case.
 Compared to the more expensive offerings below, that’s still a bargain.